 A financial planner may be able to help you define what your retirement needs really are.
 Then they can put a strategy in place to help you get financially ship-shape for a more comfortable post-work life.

 At Super SA, we encourage you to seek professional financial advice on your financial planning needs.

 You can choose your own financial planner or take advantage of the service available through Industry Fund Services.
-If you don’t have an existing relationship with a planner, you can contact the Financial Planning Association and access their ‘Find a Planner’ service to locate an FPA member near you.
+If you don’t have an existing relationship with a planner, you can contact the Financial Advice Association Australia and access their ‘Find a financial planner’ service to locate an FAAA member near you.

 If you would like to make an appointment with an Industry Fund Services planner, please call the Super SA Advice Administration team on 1300 162 348.

 2 For more information on tax, please see the relevant scheme PDS

 3 LISTO is only available for members of the Super SA Select product, for more information please read the Super SA Select Reference Guide

 4 Caps apply.
 For more information refer to the Income Stream PDS.

 Want to learn more about retirement planning?

 Are you thinking about retirement?
 Whether the big day’s five years or one year away, it’s time to take action to get yourself on the right track for a well-planned, comfortable future.